mkdocs/mkdocs/docs/dev-guide/themes.md

 ---

-!!!
-Note
+NOTE:
 If you are looking for existing third party themes, they are listed in the MkDocs [community wiki].
 If you want to share a theme you create, you should list it on the Wiki.

 When creating a new theme, you can either follow the steps in this guide to create one from scratch or you can download the `mkdocs-basic-theme` as a